Lorentzian quantum cosmology from effective spin foams: Introduction

-Effective spin foams \cite{EffSF1,EffSF2,EffSF3} offer two advantages over previous spin foam models \cite{PerezReview}, which make them in particular suitable for applications to cosmology.
+\BD{Effective spin foams \cite{EffSF1,EffSF2,EffSF3} do implement the key principles of spin foam construction, in particular a discrete area spectrum.} They offer two advantages over previous spin foam models \cite{PerezReview}, which make them in particular suitable for applications to cosmology.
 The first advantage is that their numerical evaluations is by several magnitudes faster than for EPRL/FK models \cite{EPRLFK}.
 Here we will provide the first evaluation of cosmological spin foams with an internal bulk (area) variable.
 One such evaluation on a standard laptop can take less than a second.
 In contrast EPRL models require high performance computational resources and have led to the development of specialized algorithms for their evaluation \cite{Dona2022}.
 Despite these concentrated efforts the most recent works, which evaluate EPRL spin foam amplitudes for cosmology \cite{SFC4,SFC5} via high performance computation, do not involve a summation over a bulk area variable.\footnote{\cite{SFC4} considers the amplitude for a four-simplex and \cite{SFC5} applies a refining 1-4 Pachner move to each of the five boundary tetrahedra of the four-simplex.
 This does lead to five bulk tetrahedra but no bulk triangles.}

 Another important advantage of effective spin foams is that they allow sub-simplices of arbitrary signatures, in particular time-like tetrahedra, triangles and edges.
 In contrast, the standard EPRL/FK models rely in their construction on the so-called time gauge, which forces all tetrahedra (and thus triangles and edges) to be space-like.
 An extension of the EPRL/FK models which includes more general building blocks does exist \cite{Conrady}, but the development of numerical techniques for these extended formulation lags very much behind the ones for the standard formulation \cite{Dona2022}.
 Many cosmological mini-superspace path integrals incorporate an integral over a lapse like variable (which then might be Wick-rotated).
 Such a lapse like variable is difficult to construct if only space-like tetrahedra are allowed.